UMWEDU/umw-admissions-sync/_pages/visit.md

  	<li><a href="/admissions/visit/group-tours/">Group tours</a>: Register in advance to tour UMW and our amazing facilities with a group from your middle- or high-school, or other organization.</li>
 </ul>
 <h2> Off Campus</h2>
-In November, UMW is hosting <a href="https://www.umw.edu/admissions/visit/receptions/">receptions</a> in Richmond, Norfolk, and Maryland.
-We hope you're able to attend!
+Mary Washington will be visiting Charles Co, Md on January 30.
+We hope to see you there.
+Please <a href="https://umw.askadmissions.net/Portal/EI/ViewDetails?gid=623577fb8fb1cb32e84849b9345dbf1503488d">register</a> to attend.
 <h2>Virtual:</h2>
 <ul>
  	<li><a href="https://umw.askadmissions.net/groupchat/LandingPage.aspx">Chat online</a>: Learn about UMW right on your laptop.
 Ask questions and talk online with current students or staff, or choose a chat about our undergraduate business program, international studies, and other topics.</li>